-Due to their athletic and muscular build, it's not surprising that Dobermann are perceived as dangerous.
+Due to their athletic and muscular build, it's unsurprising that Dobermann is perceived as dangerous.
 The cropped ears and some movies are certainly not helping their reputation.

-But today's Dobermann don’t have a mean streak in them.
-The modern-day Dobermann is a reliable, calm and loving dog who will defend its owner.
-They will watch their environment in an alert manner and scan it for any dangers.
-Some people might get the feeling that they’re being stared down by the dog.
+But today's Dobermann doesn’t have a mean streak in them.
+The modern-day Dobermann is a reliable, calm, loving dog who will defend its owner.
+They will watch their environment alertly and scan it for any dangers.
+Some people might get the feeling that the dog is staring them down.

 They would only react aggressively if they feel threatened or the owner is at risk.
 That’s why the socialisation process and positive human interaction are so important.
-An aggressive Dobermann is in most cases a product of upbringing and an aggressive owner.
+An aggressive Dobermann is mostly a product of upbringing and an aggressive owner.

-They’re only dangerous if in the hands of dangerous humans.
+They’re only dangerous if they are in the hands of dangerous humans.
 They’re never aggressive for no reason.
 And this is the case for every dog breed.

 When is a Dobermann fully grown?

 Dobermann mature quicker than other dogs.
 They’re considered mature at one year of age.
 They tend to stop growing in height at 12 months old.
 They will continue to fill out until they are two.
 So they tend to stop growing in height and are getting more athletic by losing fat and defining muscles.
 You will notice a more defined chest, a thicker neck and powerful legs.